 America is a driving dichotomy.
 Our conspicuous consumption is epitomized in our gas stations.
 We suck up the sweet hydrocarbons as if they were a supersized slushie that we buy inside the convenience store where we empty our wallets to pay for the gas we have pumped into our supersized SUVs.
 Or conspicuous consumption flows over with road rage that is five lanes wide, each car fighting for space while going 80 miles per hour in a supersized vehicle with engines burning our fuel at a rate of 10-15 miles per gallon.

-Gasoline is the common denominator that bonds us.
+Gasoline is the common denominator that binds us.
 We stand at the water cooler lamenting about the price of gasoline as we discuss where we are going to drive to have some fun on the weekend.
 It is as though gasoline is the President that none of us voted for, but since it won, we collectively complain about it.

 Consumers want it both ways “ they want to be angry and complacent at the same time.
 They want to blame the auto companies and the oil companies, but they don’t want to be inconvenienced by conserving.
-Our political system thrives on the immediate gratification of the American people, and Congress is complicit because for them to get re-elected they need satisfy us immediately.
+Our political system thrives on the immediate gratification of the American people, and Congress is complicit because for them to get re-elected they need to satisfy us immediately.